-For 2017, of the 860 case-patients for whom data were available, 407 (47%) recalled having a tick bite in the 8 weeks before symptom onset.
-Overall for 2017, 3 cases of babesiosis in blood recipients were classified by the reporting state as transfusion associated.
+Babesiosis is primarily transmitted via tick bites but can also be transmitted through blood transfusions, transplants, and from mother to child (congenitally).
+In 2018, of the 865 case-patients for whom data were available, 371 (43%) recalled having a tick bite in the 8 weeks before symptom onset.
+There were 2 cases of babesiosis in blood recipients which were classified by the reporting state as transfusion-associated.

 Table 2.
-Number and incidence of reported cases of babesiosis, by state and year, 2011-2017 st
+Number and incidence of reported cases of babesiosis, by state and year, 2011-2018 $\!\!^\ast$